ugr-sail/sinergym/docs/source/pages/introduction.rst

-The goal of *Sinergym* is to create an environment following *Gymnasium* interface for wrapping simulation engines (*EnergyPlus*) for building control using **deep reinforcement learning** or any external control.
+*Sinergym* provides a Gymnasium-based interface to interact with simulation engines such as *EnergyPlus*.
+This allows control in simulation time through custom controllers, including **reinforcement learning** (RL) agents.

 .. image:: /_static/general_blueprint.png
   :width: 800